-That’s not policing, that’s bull.
+That’s not policing, that’s BS.

 We’re supposed to believe that out of the 2,016 car thefts each year in Aurora, about 40 a day, this one actually got someone’s attention from a cop actually on duty?

-We’re supposed to believe that four freaking cops stand by and watch four Black girls screaming hysterically as they’re being cuffed face down on the searing parking lot — and nobody thought better of it?
+We’re supposed to believe that four freaking cops stand by and watch four Black girls screaming hysterically as they’re being cuffed, face down on the searing parking lot — and nobody thought better of it?
 Not one single cop thought, or said, “this is a bad idea.”